ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-22-why-people-get-bored.markdown

 description: Psychology for Game Designers.
 image: https://s3.amazonaws.com/wbstaticfiles/users/555/357236_blue-grey-city-sky.jpg
 image-sm: https://s3.amazonaws.com/wbstaticfiles/users/555/357236_blue-grey-city-sky.jpg
+extract: How can people get bored of something inherently fun.
 ---

 Learning is **awesome**.
 It gives you a hit of **endorphins**, it gives you **goosebumps** all over your body, it makes your brain go **wild**.